ObjectModules/deploy/[Mapping]-Merging.md

 ```
 See that this mapping is also a process just the same as other mappings.
 However instead of looking for a kind of a process, this mapping is simply bring all other mapping into the process.

-Therefore the kind of employment that represent this mapping will also bring the other _[[the three (3) employments|[Mapping]-Employment#the-three]]_ into its employment task.
+Therefore the kind of employment that represent this mapping will also bring _[[the three (3) employments|[Mapping]-Employment#the-three]]_ into its employment task.
 This will make all employments numbers even.

 It will be also four (4) exactly the same as when we do every step of mapping of this concept since the beginning.